 While I speak in general terms about my clients and the work I am doing, I do not disclose the specific content of what my individual or organizational clients share with me outside of the project.
 I am also clear when I meet with members of an organization how I will balance the need to use the information they share with me, on one hand, with the need to not make negative attributions or play into “taking sides.”
 Failure to adhere to these core concepts destroys trust and effectiveness.

-Living in Vermont (with a state-wide population of approximately 635,000) means that there are times when previous contacts, friendships, and relationships create the need to discuss the parameters of having both professional and other connections.
-Examples have been former neighbors, referrals from a family member, friends who work at client companies, and executives that serve in a volunteer capacity with.
+Living in Vermont (with a state-wide population of approximately 627,000) means that there are times when previous contacts, friendships, and relationships create the need to discuss the parameters of having both professional and other connections.
+Examples have been former neighbors, referrals from a family member, friends who work at client companies, and executives that serve in a volunteer capacity with others.
 This can also extend to my friends from national groups when we move into a possible business relationship.

 I strive to describe in clear language what I do and what I provide.
 Services are delineated in both “matching meetings” and in written proposals.
 If there is confusion, it is addressed at the first opportunity.